Setting up a home studio isn’t easy.

 Even then, it’s always worth checking your mix on monitors.

-I love the affordable Yamaha monitors, such as the HS5’s or HS8’s.
+I highly recommend the affordable Yamaha monitors, such as the HS5’s or HS8’s.

 For smaller rooms, opt for 5″ speakers.
 For larger rooms, or acoustically treated rooms, opt for 8″ speakers.

-It doesn’t really matter which speakers you chose, though – just buy a pair and stick with them for a long time.
+It doesn’t really matter which speakers for studio you chose, though – just buy a pair and stick with them for a long time.
 Learn how they sound.

 It’s also worth investing in a set of monitor stands or monitor pads.